ccitong/HR_system/README.md

 `cd your-repo-directory`
-Install Dependencies
+## Install Dependencies
-Install Angular CLI: If you don't have Angular CLI installed globally, you can install it using npm:

-`npm install -g @angular/cli`
+Install Angular CLI: If you don't have Angular CLI installed globally, you can install it using npm: `npm install -g @angular/cli`

-Install Project Dependencies: Inside your project directory, install the project-specific dependencies using npm:
+Install Project Dependencies: Inside your project directory, install the project-specific dependencies using npm: `npm install` , if you are experiencing the difficuties, please remove the module folder and rerun the command: `npm install`

-`npm install`

 ## Development server